jmschrack/Dark-Portfolio-Template-11ty/README.md

   * `_includes/layouts/home.njk`: the home page template (wrapped into `base.njk`)
   * `_includes/layouts/post.njk`: the blog post template (wrapped into `base.njk`)
 * `_includes/postlist.njk` is a Nunjucks include and is a reusable component used to display a list of all the posts. `index.njk` has an example of how to use it.

+* The latest 6 blog posts with the "photo" tag wil be used in the photo gallery.